How to Hike Pedestal Rocks and Kings Bluff to Epic Rock Formations

 Along the Pedestal Rocks Trail, you see a split where you can hike on top of the ledge or go lower.
 The best part is to go to the lower section first.
 We climbed around, explored the caves and rock windows, and were just in awe of the area before heading back to our truck.
 There is so much to see.

 Overall, it took us longer to hike than the AllTrails app said because we like to take pictures, have a snack, drink water, and enjoy ourselves.
-It took us around three and a half hours to stroll around.
+Strolling around took us around three and a half hours.

 Hiking Gear